-Everest for cyclists - world's supposed highest cyclable pass is situated in the Indian Himalayan province Ladakh close to the borders to Pakistan and Tibet.
+Khardung La is situated in the Indian Himalayan province Ladakh close to the borders to Pakistan and Tibet.
 Ladakh is characterised as Bhuddistical and also called "Little Tibet".
 Khardung La connects the small town Leh with the Nubra Valley in direction to the Karakoram mountains.
 The southern ramp of the pass leads up 38km with an average 4-5% grade in large serpentines to the pass summit.
-The road is considered "motorable" and is mostly paved, but can definitely not be challenged with a road bike.
+The road is considered "motorable" and is mostly paved, but can definitely not be challenged on a road bike.
 Even on a hardtail MTB you become thrilled on the last kilometers of the road.
 Massive Indian military presence in the area and associated military convoys cause additional problems.
 A military-check point on the road requires passport and a respective permit to ride the pass.
-It is strongly recommended that your body gets previously used to the high altitude if you want to cycle this mountain road!
-However, the official elevation of 18,380 feet (= 5,602 m) must strongly be questioned.
-Barometric altimeters, GPS or Google Earth indicate a maximum altitude of approx. 5,360m.Click here for some further information on the highest passes and mountain roads of each of the continents.
+It is strongly recommended to get previously used to the high altitude if you want to cycle this mountain road.
+However, the official elevation of 18,380 feet (= 5,602 m) is obviously wrong.
+Barometric altimeters, GPS devices and Google Maps/Earth all indicate a maximum altitude of approx. 5,360m.Click here for some further information on the highest passes and mountain roads of each of the continents.

 Start: Leh 3,600m

 Altitude difference: 1,697m

 Distance to summit: 38km